aniftyco/awesome-tailwindcss/.github/CONTRIBUTING.md

 This category contains boilerplates projects, starters projects and tools made for using Tailwind CSS as well as tool themes made for Tailwind CSS.

-## Open-Source Projects

-Open-source projects that use Tailwind CSS can be featured in this category if you feel that it is awesome enough.
-Please don't add newly-created projects, and wait for them to get sort of popular before sending your pull request.

 ## Learning

 Anything that is a material that can be used to better understand Tailwind CSS can be added here.
 Awesome blog posts, code samples, tutorials on any platform are welcome.